 “It’s very common in our business to, to sell — because it’s all data, there’s really nothing but data — to sell loans that don’t exist,” he explained, according to business writer Floyd Norris.
 “It happens all the time.”

 RepoWatch suspects he’s right.
-If one wheeler-dealer did it, others did.
-This suggests investigators looking for big-time criminal fraud in the financial crisis of 2007-2008, and so far finding none, might find repo collateral a fruitful area to examine.
+If one banker did it, others did.
+This suggests investigators looking for fraud in the financial crisis of 2007-2008, and so far finding none, might find repo collateral a fruitful area to examine.
 Maybe we’ve been looking for fraud in all the wrong places.

 His company, Taylor, Bean & Whitaker Mortgage Corp., was headquartered in Ocala, Fla., in the north-central part of the state.
 Handily, Colonial Bank of Montgomery, Alabama, put the headquarters of its Mortgage Warehouse Lending Division, which made loans to mortgage lenders, nearby in Orlando.

-That nexus was a money machine that supported Farkas’ big-shot Florida lifestyle.
+That nexus was a money machine that supported Farkas’ Florida lifestyle.

 From an editorial in the Ocala Star-Banner: